deldoc/irsol-camera/src/examples/README.md

 * @subpage client_server_interaction
   Covers the topic of how the `irsol` server and client interact, including how to connect to the server, send messages, and receive responses.

+* @subpage client_server_interaction_image_commands
+  Covers the topic of how the `irsol` server and client interact with image commands, including how to request single images and streams of images from the server.